 Constraints

-Environmental constraints that was found in the project is the traversal of the maze.
+The Environmental constraint that was found in the project is the traversal of the maze.
 Since a maze is limited in size and the competition will be held indoors, the recommended length according to the rules of the competition is 7 [in] for width and length, this means the largest dimension for the robot is about 9.8 [in].
 The height of the wall is 7.5 [in] therefore the team wants a maximum height of 7 [in] in order to take capture the best pictures for the Easter Egg.
 Also, the competition is time based and we are set at a limited time to be able to finish the course when necessary.
-Obstacles that may be found inside the maze are 0.5 [in] speed bumps, which constraints us of using smaller wheels for traversing in the maze.
+Obstacles that may be found inside the maze are 0.5 [in] speed bumps, which constrains us to uese smaller wheels for traversing in the maze.
 Special constraints that were placed based upon the rules are the prohibition of wirelessly communicating with the robot and controlling its movement with wireless communication.
 According to Dr. Glover the IEEE Robot parts has a fixed budget of $1500.

 Specifications